-If you would like more information about this position, please contact Korey Arnold.
+If you want more information about this position, please contact Scott Davidson.

-As a State employee, you are offered a great career opportunity, but it's more than a paycheck.
-The State's total compensation package features an outstanding set of employee benefits that are worth about 30% of your total compensation, including:
+You are offered a great career opportunity as a State employee, but it's more than a paycheck.
+The State's total compensation package features an amazing set of employee benefits that are worth about 30% of your total compensation, including:

 - 80% State paid medical premium